-Noncontrolling interest subject to put provisions is recognized between liabilities and equity in the consolidated statement of financial position.
-Noncontrolling interest not subject to put provisions comprises the interest of noncontrolling shareholders in the consolidated equity of Group entities.
+Noncontrolling interest comprises the interest of noncontrolling shareholders in the consolidated equity of Group entities.
 Profits and losses attributable to the noncontrolling shareholders are separately disclosed in the consolidated statement of income.
-Noncontrolling interest not subject to put provisions of recently acquired entities is valuated at fair value.
+Noncontrolling interest of recently acquired entities is valuated at fair value.
+Additionally, noncontrolling interest subject to put provisions is recorded in short-term accrued expenses and other short-term liabilities as well as long-term accrued expenses and other longterm liabilities at fair value at the date of the consolidated financial statements.
+Valuation differences are recognized in equity.